-Collaborations with external organisations are an essential part of our interdisciplinary activities and our researchers are working with a range of organisations from business and industry, the public sector, and the third sector.
-These collaborations are a key pathway to ensuring that fundamental and applied research at the university can be translated into real-world impact.
+Collaborations with external organisations are an essential part of our interdisciplinary activities.
+Our researchers are working with a range of organisations from business and industry, the public sector, and the third sector, ensuring that fundamental and applied research at the University can be translated into real-world impact.

-The Institute brings together the collective strengths of our academic data science and AI community ranging from our educational activities to our research base that spans fundamental methodological advances to applied work across our academic disciplines in areas such as transport, energy, healthcare, and econometrics.
+The Institute brings together the collective strengths of our academic data science and AI community.
+Our activities in education and research span fundamental methodological advances to applied work across areas such as transport, energy, healthcare and econometrics.

-We are always keen to explore potential collaborative projects in areas of mutual interest and there are many mechanisms through which this can be supported, for example through sponsorship of a PhD student, development of a joint funding proposal, or even co-supervision of an MSc project.
+We are always keen to explore potential collaborative projects in areas of mutual interest and there are many mechanisms through which this can be supported.
+Opportunities include: sponsoring of a PhD student; developing a joint funding proposal; or co-supervising an MSc project.

 If you’re interested in exploring the options, or would like to be kept informed of our activities, then contact us on firstname.lastname@example.org.

 The University of Birmingham is seeking to recruit outstanding computer scientists for the role of Lecturer/Senior Lecturer in Computer Science.